 The pharmacy takes appropriate steps to identify and manage its risks.
 Team members record any mistakes they make and review them to identify the cause.
 The pharmacy team then makes the necessary changes to stop mistakes from happening again.
 The pharmacy has written procedures in place to help ensure that its team members work safely.
 And these procedures are reviewed and updated regularly.
-The pharmacy responds appropriately when it receives feedback.
+The pharmacy asks people for their feedback on its services and responds appropriately.
 It has the required insurance in place to cover its services.
 And it keeps all of the records required by law.
-The pharmacy keeps people's private information safe and explains how it will be used.
+The pharmacy keeps people's private information safe.
 Pharmacy team members know how to protect the safety of vulnerable people and take appropriate action when they have concerns about people's welfare.

 The pharmacy had adequate processes in place to identify, manage and reduce its risks.
-It had completed a risk assessment on all the services it provided.
+It had completed a risk assessment on the services it provided.
 And a business continuity plan was in place.
 The pharmacy had standard operating procedures (SOPs) which were regularly reviewed by the superintendent pharmacist's (SI) team.
 The SOPs were gradually being transferred to an online portal and each team member had a personal account showing SOPs relevant to their role.
 The SOPs reflected how the pharmacy team worked.
 The SOPs had been updated to reflect changes made to processes during the COVID-19 pandemic.
 The pharmacy team could describe the activities that could not be undertaken in the absence of the responsible pharmacist (RP).
 Team members had clear lines of accountabilities and were clear on their job role.
 The pharmacy had a document listing the roles and responsibilities of each team member.

-The pharmacy had three separate dispensaries.
-The main one was on the shop floor.
-Two further dispensaries were upstairs.
-One was used to dispense medicines to care homes and the second was used as a space to dispense medicines in multicompartment compliance aids for people living in their own homes.
-Pharmacy team members in each of the three dispensaries recorded any mistakes they made which were picked up during the final accuracy check on a paper log.
-A new company online reporting system was being rolled out to stores in the chain but the pharmacy was not using it yet.
-Team members were encouraged to record their own mistakes, which encouraged them to reflect on the reasons for the error.
-The main mistakes were quantity errors and the team were encouraged to carefully check the quantities of medicines dispensed.
+Pharmacy team members recorded any mistakes they made on a digital reporting portal.
+Each entry contained a reflection on the cause of the error and what action they would take to prevent a reoccurrence.
+The pharmacy team had found that distractions and interruptions were the main cause of mistakes.
+So they were working together to minimise distractions.
 Dispensing errors that reached the patient were reported in a more detailed way.
 The pharmacy team reflected on errors made and learned from them.

-Each month, the RP and the manager completed a patient safety review and analysed the cause of any errors made that month.
+Each month, the pharmacist completed a patient safety review and analysed the cause of any errors made that month.
 An action plan was created which was reviewed the following month.
-Each dispensary had its own action plan and they were shared throughout the whole pharmacy team.
-The pharmacy team discussed the patient safety reviews and they were prominently displayed in each dispensary.
+The pharmacy team discussed the patient safety review and it was prominently displayed in the pharmacy.
 The pharmacy separated medicines that looked or sounded alike.
-The RP highlighted medicines on prescriptions that had the potential to be confused with another to reduce mistakes.
+Stickers were applied to the outside of the storage drawers or shelves where they were stored to remind team members to take additional care.
 The pharmacy received regular training materials from the SI's office which shared learning on incidents that had happened in other pharmacies.
+A member of the pharmacy team attended a monthly conference call with the clinical governance manager where incidents and learnings from other branch of the chain were discussed.

 The pharmacy had a documented procedure in place for handling complaints or feedback from people.
 There was information for people displayed in the retail area about how to provide the pharmacy with feedback.
 Any complaints were passed straight to the pharmacist or the manager to deal with.
 The manager made sure to pass any compliments received to the team.
+The pharmacy team also reviewed any online feedback and responded accordingly.
 Public liability and professional indemnity insurances were in place.